opensearch-project/documentation-website/_data-prepper/common-use-cases/anomaly-detection.md

 - `service-map-pipeline` – Aggregates and analyzes it to create documents that represent connections between services.
 It sends these documents to an OpenSearch index named `otel-v1-apm-service-map`.
 You can then see a visualization of the service map through the [Trace Analytics]({{site.url}}{{site.baseurl}}/observing-your-data/trace/index/) plugin for OpenSearch Dashboards.

-- `trace-to-metrics-pipeline` -–Aggregates and derives histogram metrics from the traces based on the value of the `serviceName`.
+- `trace-to-metrics-pipeline` - Aggregates and derives histogram metrics from the traces based on the value of the `serviceName`.
 It then sends the derived metrics to an OpenSearch index named `metrics_for_traces` and to the `trace-to-metrics-anomaly-detector-pipeline` sub-pipeline.

 The `trace-to-metrics-anomaly-detector-pipeline` sub-pipeline receives the aggregated histogram metrics from the `trace-to-metrics-pipeline` and sends them to the Anomaly detector processor to detect anomalies using the Random Cut Forest algorithm.
 If it detects any anomalies, it sends them to an OpenSearch index named `trace-metric-anomalies`.